umutnazlica/Podman_Mac_DB23AI_APEX/README.md

 This guide includes information related how to:

-- ✅ Download the latest Oracle Database 23ai Free image, Start Oracle 23ai free database using Podman.
+- ✅ Download the latest Oracle Database 23ai Free image, start Oracle 23ai free database using Podman.
 - ✅ Check Oracle Alert log file, connect to database using several options.
 - ✅ Download the Oracle ORDS image, Start ORDS using Podman.
 - 📦 Manually install and configure APEX ver 24.2.